Public Services Card

 *If you are an Irish citizen or UK citizen and do not have a passport or driving licence as identification, you may still be issued with a Public Services Card.
 Additional information which can be verified to confirm your identity may be gathered at your appointment interview.

 For Irish citizens born in Ireland, birth details can be verified online in most cases with the General Register Office.
-However, in some cases, it is not possible to locate the birth registration, so the person will need to return with a copy of his/her birth certificate.
+However, in some cases, it is not possible to locate the birth registration, so you may need to return with a copy of your birth certificate.

-You can read more about Public Service Identity on welfare.ie.
+You can read more about Public Service Identity on Gov.ie.

 2. Evidence of address (applies to everyone, whether an Irish, EU or non-EU citizen):

 You need to show evidence of your address.
-You can use any of the following documents to do this (the document must show your name and address and not be older than 3 months):
+You can use any of the following documents to do this.
+The document must show your name and address and not be more than 3 months old.

 • A household utility bill